Ajayos/CTS/README.md

 - 👨‍💻 I'm from Kerala🙌💖.
 - 👨‍💻 Currently, I'm doing diploma in computer engineering at GPTC Perumbavoor, Kerala😜.
 - 👨‍💻 I love coding 😍😉
+- 👨‍💻 I'm passionate about programming and technology, and I love learning new things
 - 👨‍💻 I'm working as an Open Source Software Developer.😁
 - 👨‍💻 All of my Open Source projects are available at **[repositories](https://github.com/Ajayos?tab=repositories)**
 - 👨‍💻 🆓 Don't Forget To **[Follow Me](https://github.com/Ajayos)**